nest/nest-simulator/doc/installation/index.rst

               sudo dpkg --install nest-simulator-x.y.z~NUMBER~ubuntu20.04.1_amd64.deb

-          Where the package name is taken from the result of the previous step (`NUMBER` and potentially the Ubuntu version might differ).
+          The package name is taken from the result of the previous step. `NUMBER` and potentially the Ubuntu version might differ.

        7. Test the package: